casualc0der/ruby-notes/README.md

 "100".to_i
 ```

-To get a list of available messages that you can send to an Object, you can type `Object.methods` in the irb
+To get a list of available messages that you can send to an object, you can type `Object.methods` in the irb

+Classes are used as a template for bbjects.
+They instantiate (create) an object with a set of pre-defined attributes and methods.

+**Methods can be added later!** Just think of classes as the DNA of objects, but we can teach the newly born object to speak with methods :baby_chick: